BramEld/money_ball/README.md

 In order to setup, clone or fork the repo and run `npm install` to install all the required dependencies in the root.
 Once this is finished, run `npm start` in the root directory.

+## Data

+This project contains sample data related to the performance of select NBA players to create greater insights for fantasy draft decisions.

 ## Built With

 ### [React](https://reactjs.org/)